 Most Valley addresses dispatch in 30-50 minutes off-peak.
 Summer afternoons and monsoon weather extend windows; we pre-stage crews when the National Weather Service issues a flash-flood watch.

 Most Nevada homes carry State Farm, USAA, Farmers, Allstate, Liberty Mutual, American Family, or Travelers.
 Carriers in this market expect slab-leak documentation that includes leak-detection findings and a clear distinction between sudden-and-accidental and chronic seepage.
-We do not skip leak detection scoping when slab is suspected.

 FAQ: Water Damage in Las Vegas